 - Appraisal-focused coping.
 Build mental strategies that shift your perspective in tough situations.
 Minei recommends a "self-created mantra you can understand and repeat."

 - Emotion-centered coping.
 Take care of your non-work relationships.
 Minei recommends scheduling a regular happy hour with friends or daily or weekly time with family.
-That might sound difficult when you're already pressed for time.
-Read "Best Time-Saving Tips from Successful Entrepreneurs" for ways to make it happen.

 - Problem-focused coping.
 Look for practical solutions to mounting pressure.
 For example, you might outsource bookkeeping if that falls outside of your wheelhouse.